- Richard Curtis

-Crammed all within the span of a little more than two hours, Curtis connects everyone through meaningless associations that you can discover for yourself.
+Crammed within the span of a little more than two hours, Curtis connects everyone through meaningless associations that you can discover for yourself.
 They’re meaningless, but also relative in that everyone has or searches for love in some form or another.
 That, I suppose, is Curtis’ thesis.
 He’s saying, Look at love in all its glory and varieties, or rather: “Love actually is all around.”
 And Curtis takes his movie all around.
-It’s surprising how much ground is covered and how few characters feel neglected.
-Curtis’ script jumps around to do this, mind you, so it takes time for these characters to develop, leaving the last half-hour for when everything comes together in true romantic comedy form.
+It’s actually surprising how much ground is covered and how few characters feel neglected.
+Curtis’ script jumps around, mind you, so it takes time for these characters to develop, leaving the last half-hour for everything to come together in true romantic comedy form.

-Continuing on, the newly appointed bachelor Prime Minister (Hugh Grant) takes one look at his blushing-yet-foul-mouthed new assistant (Martine McCutcheon) and knows she’s going to be trouble—in the good way, of course.
-Alan Rickman plays a bordering on unfaithful husband, whose secretary comes on harder than he knows how to react to.
+Continuing on, the newly appointed bachelor Prime Minister (Hugh Grant) takes one look at his blushing-yet-foul-mouthed new assistant (Martine McCutcheon) and knows she’s going to be trouble—in a good way, of course.
+Alan Rickman plays a bordering-on-unfaithful husband, whose secretary comes on harder than he knows how to react to.
 Another employee in his office, played by Laura Linney, has her sights on the office man-meat, but said dude is thrown off when her mentally unstable brother keeps interrupting their first night together.
 There’s an adorable storyline about a widowed father (Liam Neeson) helping his 10-year-old stepson (Thomas Sangster) gain the courage to confess his love to a girl in his class.
-But there’s also a not-so-adorable storyline about two bashful pornstars who realize they love each other from their bland chit-chats between takes; in the end, they’re married.
-No word on whether they found a new line of work, however…
+But there’s also a not-so-adorable storyline about two bashful pornstar stand-in who realize they love each other from their bland chit-chats between takes; in the end, they’re married.
+There’s no word on whether they found a new line of work.

 Aside from those already mentioned, the cast includes Emma Thompson, Billy Bob Thornton (playing the American President, no less), Chiwetel Ejiofor, Rodrigo Santoro, Rowan Atkinson, Elisha Cuthbert, and Claudia Schiffer, among others.
 So, while not every British actor makes an appearance, Curtis comes darn close to getting them all: Kenneth Branagh, Simon Pegg, Rhys Ifans, and Ralph Fiennes are conspicuously absent.
 And the only types of stories lacking were homosexual romance or any mature, let’s call them ripened folks.
 Ian McKellen could have filled either quota alongside Vanessa Redgrave or Peter O’Toole, perhaps.
 After all, old people love too, and it’s not always the opposite sex.